azizj1/google-calendar-analytics/README.md

 # Google Calendar Analytics
 Express.js RESTful API that uses [Google Calendar API](https://developers.google.com/calendar/) to inquire my private calendars.
-The following endpoints are provided:
-* /v1/calendars/fitness/bjj
+The endpoints of the API can be found on [the Swagger page](https://0jhkh4pn4b.execute-api.us-east-1.amazonaws.com/prod/docs/).

 ## Getting Started
 Being a node app, the app has a few prerequisites.